On this page:

 Sarah is 6 years old.
 Sarah was eligible for the NDIS under the early intervention requirements for developmental delay and has been receiving NDIS supports since age 4.

-She continues to receive mainstream and community supports.
+Sarah leaves the NDIS and continues to receive mainstream and community supports.
 For example, her teacher can help set up the supports she needs at school.
-Sarah also joins a gymnastic and dance class.
+Sarah also joins a gymnastic and dancing class.

-If Sarah’s situation changes and she needs NDIS supports in the future, her parents understand they apply for the NDIS again.
+If Sarah’s situation changes and she needs NDIS supports in the future, her parents understand they can apply for the NDIS again.

 Ayesha was eligible for the NDIS under the early intervention requirements for developmental delay and has been receiving early intervention supports since she was 3.